 Then came Pilgrims settling America.
 They were very religious and adopted the one wife philosophy.
 The traditional ceremony, officiated by a clergyman, was conceived while keeping the image of the father handing over his possession to the groom.
 The guests were the witnesses and the banquet usually followed the ceremony as it is today.
 To this day, it is still traditional for the groom to approach the bride's father and ask for her hand.
 The buying part has been dropped and the bride has all the say as to who she marries.
 We now know where the best man and groomsmen idea came from, but no one seems to know where the bridesmaid tradition came from.
 Maybe they were extras to choose from should the bride not show up.

 Once women got the right to vote in America, there was no more talk of women as chattel or men having multiple wives at the same time.
 It was the power of the woman vote that made divorce difficult, but they changed their minds in the 70's to make it easier again.
-In 2000, fifty five percent of American women at the age of sixty had been married multiple times.
+In a 2010 poll questioning 1000 American women over sixty, seventy percent had been married multiple times.
 In the days where the father chose the groom, the right to divorce was unheard of for a woman.
 In 2010, eighty three percent of all divorces in the US were instigated by the wife.
 Maybe our ancestors were right by having the father pick the groom.